yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 Building
 ========

-This section describes various build procedures.
-For example, the steps needed for a simple build, a target that uses multiple configurations, building an image for more than one machine, and so forth.
+This section describes various build procedures, such as the steps needed for a simple build, building a target for multiple configurations, generating an image for more than one machine, and so forth.

 Building a Simple Image
 -----------------------